A quick guide to problems and solutions to why the ignition key won’t start the car. Possible reasons and solutions.

 Second, make sure you have the right value for the transponder key.

-Below, two transponder keys that look the same, but carry a different chip value, and therefore one will start the car after programming and the other won’t.
+Above, two transponder keys look the same, but carry a different chip value, and therefore one will start the car after programming and the other won’t.

 When does it happen?
 When should I pay attention to programming or reprogramming?
 I just changed my battery and disabled the alarm.
 Is this in any way related?

 The transponder system is related to the car’s battery, ignition, and alarm system.

 Our professional locksmiths have seen many cases where changing the car’s battery results in erased keys, meaning the computer no longer recognizes the older keys that used to work just fine.

 Moreover, installing an alarm may result in the same as well as changing the ignition cylinder.

-The situations mentioned above are the most common reasons why the key won’t start, lost its value, and therefore require reprogramming.
+The situations mentioned above are the most common reasons why the key won’t start, loses its value, and therefore require reprogramming.

 Moreover, trying to start the car with the non-program key or non-transponder key, or wrong chip value key may result in the same.